tensorpack/tensorpack/docs/tutorial/symbolic.md

 Tensorpack contains a small collection of common model primitives, such as conv/deconv, fc, bn, pooling layers.
-However, tensorpack is model-agnostic, which means **you can skip this tutorial and do not need to use tensorpack's symbolic layers.**
+However, tensorpack is model-agnostic, which means **you do not need to use tensorpack's symbolic layers and can skip this tutorial.**

 These layers were written only because there were no alternatives when tensorpack was first developed.
 Nowadays, many of these implementation actually call `tf.layers` directly.